-The Board considers the corporate governance code published by the Quoted Companies Alliance to be the most suitable code for the Company.
-Accordingly, the Company has adopted the principles set out in the QCA Corporate Governance Code (the "QCA Code") and applies these principles wherever possible, and where appropriate given its size and available resources.
-The Company's Corporate Governance Statement was reviewed by the Board on 23 January 2024.
-The Company has set out on its website and in its Corporate Governance Statement, on pages 26 to 28, the 10 principles of the QCA Code and details of the Company's compliance.
-The Code was updated post year-end and the 2023 QCA Code is designed to apply to companies whose financial years start on or after 1 April 2024.
+The Board considers the corporate governance code published by the Quoted Companies Alliance ("QCA") in 2018 to be the most suitable code for the Company for the year ended 30 September 2024.
+Accordingly, the Company has to date adopted the principles set out in the QCA Corporate Governance Code (the "QCA Code") and applies these principles wherever possible, and where appropriate given its size and available resources.
+In November 2023, the QCA published a revised Code which will apply for financial years beginning on or after 1 April 2024, with initial disclosures against the 2023 QCA Code to be published during 2025.
+The 2023 QCA Code will be adopted by the Company for the year ending 30 September 2025 and disclosures relating to the revised principles under the 2023 QCA Code will be made in the Company's next Annual Report and will also be set out in the Company's website.

+The Company's Corporate Governance Statement was reviewed by the Board on 12 February 2025 .
+The Company has set out on its website and in its Corporate Governance Statement, on pages 22 to 24, the 10 principles of the QCA Code and details of the Company's compliance.